The U.S. Army is rolling out a new fitness test, the ACFT 3.0, the first change to the test in 40 years.

 - Passing, 3:00 minutes

-It was added to ACFT because it has tons of frontline applications, and was easy to learn.
+It was added to the new Army Combat Fitness Test because it has tons of frontline applications, and was easy to learn.
 While not part of the previous Fitness Test, the Army has been doing shuttle-type interval training for decades.

-Maybe that’s why it didn’t present many problems to soldiers as they rolled out the army ACFT 3.0.
-Crossfitters out there—slam dunk for you.
+Maybe that’s why soldiers didn’t have many problems when they rolled out the army ACFT 3.0.
+Crossfitters out there, this is a slam dunk for you.

 Exercise #5: Leg Tuck or Plank